JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/queries/azure-cli.md

 ### Purpose

-Inspect the APIs and permission types requested by the legacy application.
+Identify:

+- the resource API being requested,
+- each permission GUID,
+- and whether each permission is an application permission or delegated permission.

 The Microsoft Graph resource entry contained two `resourceAccess` objects with: